-Admission requirements are that students be at least 18 years of age and have high school diplomas or G.E.D. certificates.
+Admissions requirements are that students be at least 18 years of age and have high school diplomas or G.E.D. certificates.
+Students must pass the TEAS test and a background check before entrance to the program is granted.
 Students in the program are waived from TSI requirements.
 However, LSC-O may require a placement test for the English course.